Tensions flare among Democrats as primaries approach

 After its step into the Texas race, the DCCC faces intense scrutiny.
 Its Red-to-Blue program, which highlights 24 Democratic candidates in targeted, Republican-held congressional districts, operates as a de facto endorsement -- leading to complaints from other candidates in those races.

-Keith, an African-American candidate who was highlighted by The Collective PAC, which complained recently that African-American candidates hadn't been included in the Red-to-Blue program, said being excluded from the program has made her candidacy a tougher sell with donors -- in part by creating the impression that the party wouldn't back her if she emerged from the primary.
+Pam Keith, a candidate in the Florida 18th District race, where the DCCC included primary foe Lauren Baer in its Red-to-Blue program, said being excluded from the program has made her candidacy a tougher sell with donors -- in part by creating the impression that the party wouldn't back her if she emerged from the primary.

 "In a time where the energy of the voters is not necessarily stacking up behind the biggest self-funders, the most wealthy-candidates, to say, 'We hear you, we hear you, we hear you, we just don't care, we're going to tell you who the candidate's going to be,' is inappropriate," Keith said.

-Pam Keith, a candidate in the Florida 18th District race, where the DCCC included primary foe Lauren Baer in its Red-to-Blue program, said, "The DCCC has deputized itself to be the ultimate arbiter of who is and who is not viable, who can and who cannot win."
+Keith, an African-American candidate who was highlighted by The Collective PAC, which complained recently that African-American candidates hadn't been included in the Red-to-Blue program, added, "The DCCC has deputized itself to be the ultimate arbiter of who is and who is not viable, who can and who cannot win."

 Some Democrats involved in 2018 races defend the role the DCCC plays in recruiting and identifying top prospects, even if it means shoving others aside.